swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

 But not all situations that drop the global-actor from a function value are unsafe.
-In the example above, the "erasing" cast happens while on the same actor.
+In the example above, the conversion that loses the global-actor happens while already on the same actor.
 By the same logic as our actor-method example, this should be safe if we do not allow that casted function to later leave the actor's isolation.

-These and other aspects of how Sendable and actor isolation interact with funciton values the focus of this proposal.
+These and other aspects of how Sendable and actor isolation interact with function values are the focus of this proposal.

 ## Proposed solution